zikunz/tp/docs/UserGuide.md

 the `items find` feature allows you to achieve it by quickly and accurately displaying the relevant item from the item list.

-Steps to check the complete item list:
+Steps to find an item:

-1. Input `items find` command.
+1. Input `items find <space> <item_name>` to obtain items related to the item name.
 2. Press enter.
-3. Relevant items will be shown, including the name, price as well as stock.
+3. All items related to the item name will be shown.

 Note:
 > 📄 The input is case-sensitive, please be mindful of the exact wording. <br>